mygamedevtools/scene-loader/README.md

 That's four operations now.
 The `TransitionToScene` and `TransitionToSceneAsync` methods let you only provide where you want to go from the currently active scene and if you want an intermediary scene (loading scene for example).

+You can also transition from a scene **outside** of the scene manager context, by providing a scene in the `externalOriginScene` parameter in the Transition methods.
+Just make sure this scene **is not** in another scene manager context.

 ### Practical Examples